 For more than a decade, Hilton has worked to clean up Port Arthur’s air by facing off against industrial polluters that literally surround the town.
 These facilities include numerous refineries and chemical plants, a shipyard full of diesel-fueled barges, and even an incineration plant that just received a permit to burn chemical waste from Syria.

-Hilton spoke with Earthjustice's Associate Editor Jessica Knoblauch in June of 2014.
+Hilton spoke with Earthjustice's Associate Editor Jessica Knoblauch.

 Jessica Knoblauch: What was it like to grow up amongst these facilities?